bagelquant/bagelquant.github.io/_pages/quant-models/mean-variance/from-optimized-utility-to-mean-variance-analysis.md

 ## Taylor Expansion of Utility Function

+Utility function is a mathematical representation of an investor's preferences over different levels of wealth, "utility" is a measure of satisfaction or happiness derived from wealth, a risk averse investor would have a increasing concave utility function, the optimal choice for the investor is to maximize the expected utility of wealth.
+The utility function is a key concept in economics and finance, as it helps to explain how individuals make decisions under uncertainty.
+Details of the utility function and its properties are discussed in the [Utility Theory](https://bagelquant.com/quant-models/utility-theory/) section.

 Consider the Taylor expansion of the utility function around the mean wealth level $E[\tilde W]$:

 $$